ncatlab/nlab-content/pages/423.md

-out of the [[product topological space]] (example \ref{ProductTopologicalSpace}) with the standard interval, such that this fits into a [[commuting diagram]] of the form
+out of the [[product topological space]] (example \ref{ProductTopologicalSpace}) of the open ball with the standard interval, such that this fits into a [[commuting diagram]] of the form

 <div style="float:right;margin:0 10px 10px 0;">
 <img src="http://www.ncatlab.org/nlab/files/AHomotopy.jpg" width="400">